dustinpfister/blog_posts/_posts/express-example-text-editor.md

 app.listen(app.get('port'), () => console.log('example text editor is up on port: ' + app.get('port')));
 ```

+I am then using a bunch of middleware methods that I have made and placed in my middleware folder.
+These preform all kinds of actions when it such as getting the current file, saving the current file, and listing the contents of the current directory.

 ## 3 - The /middleware folder